grounded-ai/groundedai-python-client/README.md

 # Example usage
 client = GroundedAIClient("your_api_key_here")

-# Example answer evaluation usage:
-answers = {
-    "predicted": [
-        "The Great Wall of China is the world's largest human-made structure, stretching over 13,000 miles.", "The Statue of Liberty, a gift from France to the United States, stands tall in New York Harbor as a symbol of freedom and democracy.", "The Colosseum in Rome, Italy, is an iconic amphitheater where gladiatorial games and public spectacles took place during the Roman Empire."
-    ],
-    "groundtruth": [
-        "The Great Wall of China is the world's largest human-made structure, stretching over 13,000 miles.", "The Statue of Liberty Enlightening the World, a gift from France to the United States, stands in New York Harbor as a symbol of freedom and friendship.", "The Roman Colosseum, an iconic amphitheater in the heart of Rome, Italy, hosted gladiatorial games and public spectacles during the Roman Empire."
-    ]
-}
-metrics = [
-    "exact_match",
-    "semantic_similarity"
-]

-evaluation_results = client.evaluate_answer(answers, metrics)

 # Example statistical evaluator usage:
-ground_truth = [
-    ["Country A", "Country B", "Country C"],
-    ["Era X", "Era Y", "Era Z"]
+ground_truth = [["Country A", "Country B", "Country C"], ["Era X", "Era Y", "Era Z"]] retrieved_docs = [
-]
-retrieved_docs = [
     ["Country A", "Country D", "Country F"],
-    ["Era X", "Era Y", "Era Alpha", "Era Beta"]
+    ["Era X", "Era Y", "Era Alpha", "Era Beta"],
 ]
+metrics = ["mrr", "map", "recall"]

+evaluation_results = client.evaluate_statistical(ground_truth, retrieved_docs, metrics)
+print(evaluation_results)

+# Example answer evaluator usage:
+predicted_answers = [
+    "The Great Wall of China is the world's largest human-made structure, stretching over 13,000 miles.", "The Statue of Liberty, a gift from France to the United States, stands tall in New York Harbor as a symbol of freedom and democracy.", "The Colosseum in Rome, Italy, is an iconic amphitheater where gladiatorial games and public spectacles took place during the Roman Empire.", ] ground_truth_answers = [
+    "The Great Wall of China is the world's largest human-made structure, stretching over 13,000 miles.", "The Statue of Liberty Enlightening the World, a gift from France to the United States, stands in New York Harbor as a symbol of freedom and friendship.", "The Roman Colosseum, an iconic amphitheater in the heart of Rome, Italy, hosted gladiatorial games and public spectacles during the Roman Empire.", ] metrics = ["exact_match", "semantic_similarity"]

+evaluation_results = client.evaluate_answer(
+    predicted_answers, ground_truth_answers, metrics
+)
+print(evaluation_results)

+# Example retrieval evaluator usage:
-metrics = [
+questions = ["What is the largest mammal?"] contexts = [
-    "mrr",
-    "map",
-    "recall"
+    [
+        "The blue whale is the largest mammal on Earth, reaching up to 30 meters in length and weighing up to 180 tons.", "The African elephant is the largest land mammal, known for its impressive size and intelligence.", "The largest mammal ever to exist was the extinct woolly mammoth, which stood up to 4 meters tall and weighed up to 6 tons.", ]
 ]
+responses = ["The blue whale is the largest mammal, reaching lengths of up to 30 meters."] metrics = ["context_relevance", "faithfulness"]

-evaluation_results = client.evaluate_statistical(ground_truth, retrieved_docs, metrics)
+evaluation_results = client.model_evaluate_retrieval(questions, contexts, responses, metrics)
 print(evaluation_results)
 ```
 ## Contributing